RicArch97/particle-filter-ips/README.md

 Particle Filter Indoor Positioning System on ESP32 microcontrollers.

-# Work in progress, don't use this yet

 ## Building and running

 The easiest way to build and run is using the PlatformIO extension in VS Code.